unstoppableayush/Full-Stack-NextJS/README.md

 - `database connection` required in every route
 - installed `bcryptjs` package
 - We write method `GET , POST ..` in function inside route.

+# 4 Signup user and custom OTP in NextJS

+- Worked on algorithm part in signup route.